-But now with restaurants and society evolving more towards plant-based diets, it has gotten much easier to stand by my pickier, more "mindful" eating habits without awkwardness or ridicule.
-And if anything, I can more openly share with others my stance to choose my ingredients the Eco-Flexitarian Way!
+But now, with restaurants and society evolving towards plant-based diets, it has become much easier to stand by my pickier, more "mindful" eating habits without awkwardness or ridicule.
+And if anything, I can more openly share my stance to choose my ingredients the Eco-Flexitarian Way!

-Why the need for change to an Eco-Flexitarian Diet?
+Why is there a need for change to an Eco-Flexitarian Diet?

-We've heard all of our lives, in order to be healthy we need to eat more fruits and vegetables.
-Now with climate change and its ripple effects looming over us, eating less meat is the sustainable choice for a healthy planet.
-As we try to incorporate more environmentally conscious ways of living, an Eco-Flexitarian Diet emphasizes being eco-conscious in all aspects of our food sources.
+We've heard that to be healthy, we need to eat more fruits and vegetables.
+With climate change and its ripple effects looming over us, eating less meat is the sustainable choice for a healthy planet.
+As we try to incorporate more environmentally conscious ways of living, an Eco-Flexitarian Diet emphasizes being eco-conscious in all food sources.
 An Eco-Flexitarian will choose food based on global factors, not just the individual health benefit from the food.

 So why the need for change?
 Our current food systems are unsustainable.
-The UN projects that by 2050, the global population will have risen from 7.8 billion to 9.7 billion.
-But the demands we are placing on the planet to feed ourselves have already slammed up against the limits of the earth's resources.
-Soil fertility is declining in the industrialized world, thanks in part to agriculture, practices like overgrazing, pesticide and fertilizer use, and erosion.
+The UN projects that by 2050, the global population will rise from 7.8 billion to 9.7 billion.
+But the demands we are placing on the planet to feed ourselves have already slammed against the limits of the earth's resources.
+Soil fertility is declining in the industrialized world, thanks partly to agriculture, practices like overgrazing, pesticide and fertilizer use, and erosion.

 How does eating meat affect the environment?